arthurrfrancis/das-2-2025-2/README.md

 - Object Store
 - S3 resumo geral

 # Aula 27/08

 - Considerations when choosing a Region
   - Data privacy laws and regulatory compliance
   - Proximity of users to data
   - Availability service and feature
   - Cost-effectiveness

 - Amazon S3 Inventory
       - Use Amazon S3 inventory to help manage your storage

+#  Aula 03/09

+- AWS runtime compute choices
+    - VMs
+    - Containers
+    - VPS
+    - Platform as a Service (PaaS)
+    - Serverless